RedisLabs/redislabs-docs/content/rs/administering/active-active.md

 is already configured when you create a CRDB.
 For security purposes, it is highly recommended that a secure VPN is configured between all clusters that are part of the CRDB.
-If it is not set up yet, the setup of the CRDB will immediately fail.
+If it is not set up yet, the setup of the CRDB immediately fails.

 The use of [DNS and
 FQDNs]({{< relref "/rs/installing-upgrading/configuring/cluster-name-dns-connection-management/_index.md" >}})